 At the AquaGarden they have successfully been growing tomatoes, chillies, kale, broccoli and herbs such as basil using this hydroponic method.
 The pinkish purple glow you can see in the photos are LED lights that are used to help the plants grow.

 So how does aquaponics work?
 Aquaponics is a neat and circular way to grow food using fish poo!
-Yes, basically it works as follows: you feed the fish, the fish poo in the water adding nutrients to it that are good for growing plants, the water is pumped around the plant beds and the plant roots contain bacteria that can extract the nutrients from the water to help the plant grow and also clean the water at the same time.
-The water can then be returned to the fish tank and the process starts all over again.
+This is how it works.
+You feed the fish and the fish poo in the water adding nutrients to it that are good for growing plants.
+The water is pumped around the plant beds and the plant roots contain bacteria that can extract the nutrients from the water to help the plant grow and also clean the water at the same time.
+The water can then be returned to the fish tank, and the process starts all over again.
 One of the benefits is that the plants grow faster than they would in a conventional soil based growing bed.

 And how does the produce taste?
-Well the answer to that is delicious!
-The mustard and wasabi rocket that I tasted was full of flavour.
-Incredible AquaGarden sell the food they grow to restaurants and in local markets and continue to experiment with what food can be grown successfully using aquaponics.
+Well, the answer to that is delicious!
+The mustard and wasabi rocket that I ate was full of flavour.
+Incredible AquaGarden sells the food they grow to restaurants and in local markets and continue to experiment with what food can be grown successfully using aquaponics.
 The photos below include some of the range of plants and herbs grown aquaponically and include pak choi, kale, chard, wasabi rocket, galangal, ginger, lemongrass and basil.

 How does the aquaponic system work?

-If you are interested in the technical aspects of the aquaponic system and want to see the data from Incredible AquaGarden aqauponics then you can because the designs of the system are free and open source and can be found here.
+If you are interested in the technical aspects of the aquaponic system and want to see the data from Incredible AquaGarden aquaponics, then you can because the designs of the system are free to access and open source and can be found here.
 And details about the control system and associated data can be found here.

 I also love the ethos behind Incredible AquaGarden

-“…passionate people working together for a world where all share responsibility for the future wellbeing of our planet and ourselves.”
+“…passionate people working together for the world where all share responsibility for the future wellbeing of our planet and ourselves.”